KatariinaParnanen/epicPCR_analysis/README.md

 And if the project already has `epicPCR` environment, you can activate it and move on the the next part about [environmental variables](#adding-environmental-variables).

 If you're not on Puhti or don't have the virtual environment ready, you need to create one.
-You need to use the `environment.yml` in this repository.
-So copy it to your home folder on the machine where you want the virtual environment.
+The `environment.yml` in this repository has the instructions for `conda`to create it.
+Copy it to your home folder on the machine where you want the virtual environment.

 ```
 conda env create -f environment.yml